MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-performance-issue-resolutions.md

 ## SQL Server (online and on-premises)

 You can use [SQL Server connector for Power Apps](https://docs.microsoft.com/connectors/sql/) to connect to SQL Server on-premises, or Azure SQL Database.
-In this section, you'll learn about common performance related problems with SQL Server as the connector for a canvas app, and resolutions.
+In this section, you'll learn about common performance-related problems with SQL Server as the connector for a canvas app, and resolutions.
 More information: [Connect to SQL Server from Power Apps](connections/connection-azure-sqldatabase.md), [Create a canvas app from Azure SQL Database](app-from-azure-sql-database.md).

 > [!NOTE]
 > Though this section references SQL Server connector with performance issues, resolutions for online and on-premises SQL data sources, most of the recommendations also apply when using in general any database type as the data source&mdash;such as MySQL, or PostgreSQL.

-The following are the common performance problems that you may encounter with SQL Server connector for canvas apps.
+The following are the common performance problems that you may come across with SQL Server connector for canvas apps.
 Later sections&mdash;[SQL Server on-premises](#sql-server-on-premises), and [Azure SQL Database](#azure-sql-database), list performance problems more relevant to the respective type of data sources.

 ### N+1 query

-Galleries generating too many requests to servers caused N+1 query problem. **N+1** query problem is one of the most commonly experienced problem when using the [gallery](add-gallery.md) control.
+Galleries generating too many requests to servers caused N+1 query problem. **N+1** query problem is one of the most commonly experienced problems when using the [gallery](add-gallery.md) control.

 Use View objects in SQL backend to avoid the N+1 query problem.
 Or, change the UI (user interface) scenarios to avoid the problem.